Go from confused to confident builder.

 Zero your red dot at 50 yards for a 50/200 zero, or at 36 yards for a true 100-yard zero.
 A 50/200 zero means your bulle…

-A red dot is better for home defense, CQB, and engagements inside 200 yards — it is faster, lighter, and always at 1x wi…
+A red dot is better for home defense, CQB, and engagements inside 200 yards, it is faster, lighter, and always at 1x wit…

-Neither is objectively better — both measure angles for adjusting bullet impact.
-MOA (Minutes of Angle) works in inches …
+Neither is objectively better, both measure angles for adjusting bullet impact.
+MOA (Minutes of Angle) works in inches a…

 What Is the Best Optic for a Home Defense Rifle?